nitishkgupta/Shortam/README.md

 2) href="http://abc.com" // Target of link (Use #! for null)
 3) text="test" // Text to be shown inside button (can be html)
 4) target="_blank" // Target of link (Supported - all html target values)
+5) id="test" // Adds id to the object for extra usage (optional, leave blank for null)